 Regardless of the cooling factor, down and feathers serve as natural insulation, so it’s possible that some might notice more warmth as the night goes on.
 In this case, a proper pillowcase is important.
 Look for a cotton pillow cover that will wick away moisture and allow for breathability, thus keeping air circulating a bit through the pillow during the night.

 Our Top Picks

-The pillows are made in the USA and are RDS (Responsible Down Standard) certified, which helps ensure the down comes from animals that have been treated humanely.
+The pillows are made in the USA and meet the Responsible Down Standard (RDS) for using down only from animals that have been treated humanely.

 This luxurious set of pillows from Royal Hotel is available in standard, queen, and king sizes.
-With 41 ounces of fill in the standard and queen sizes and 58 ounces of fill in the king size, these luxury pillows feature a 500 thread-count cover and double silky piping around the edge for a finished look.
+With 41 ounces of fill in the standard and queen sizes, these luxury pillows feature a 500 thread-count cover and double silky piping around the edge for a finished look.

-The overfilled pillows have a 75 percent down and 25 percent small-feather ratio, making them unbelievably soft and malleable for even the most active of sleepers.
+The overfilled pillows are exceptionally soft and malleable, even for active sleepers, with 75 percent down.
 They arrive in a zippered package; fluffing them a bit with a run through the dryer is recommended to prepare them for use.
-However, don’t throw them in the washer; these are dry-clean only.
+Don’t throw these in the washer, however!
+These pillows are dry-clean only.

 FAQs About Feather Pillows

 Now that you’ve learned about what makes the best feather pillows, you might still have some questions, such as how to clean your pillows.
 Here are the answers.

 Q. What is the difference between feather pillows and down pillows?